-Please answer yourself – Google wants more profit – it is that simple.
-My case is obviously a big Google mess up.
-If you opt in for Smart Bidding and give up control you will be unable to realize things like that at all.
+Please answer it yourself.
+Google wants more profit, it’s that simple.
+My case is obviously a big Google mess-up.
+If you go for Smart Bidding and give up control, you will be unable to realize things like that at all.
 And it seems this is happening.
-It is all inside the blackbox.
+It’s all inside the black box.

-- Take a deeper look on all default settings Google wants you to use.
-It’s all about maximizing their profit.
+🔵 Take a closer look at all the default settings Google asks you to make.
+It’s all about maximizing their profits.

-- When Google took over control the costs for search partners increased by 600%.
+🔵 When Google took control, the costs for search partners increased by 600%.

-- For the same time period our in-house bidding created more conversions with less budget.
+🔵 For the same period, our in-house bidding created more conversions with less budget.